aaiezza/assignment-return/README.md

 1. **Gather student assignments**
   * Ensure the stack of student assignments is alphabetically ordered and that students who were unable to provide an assignment have an empty placeholder assignment with their name on it
-  * If it is planned to use a conventionally sophisticated office scanner, no staples should be binding the assignments
+  * If it is planned to use a conventional office scanner, no staples should be binding the assignments
-  * Ideally, it may also be desirable for the assignment to not be double sided depending on the equipment that is planned to be used in the next step
+  * It may also be desirable for the assignment to not be double sided depending on the equipment that is planned to be used in the next step

 2. **Create combined PDF**